Route: Berlin Krakow Prague Vienna Bratislava Budapest Belgrade Zagreb Split Dubrovnik

-This route is a 29 day trip and you’ll spend 27 nights in your accommodation and one on a night train.
-The rest of the time you’ll travel by train and/or bus during the day.
+Transport: This route is a 27 day trip and you’ll spend 25 nights in your accommodation and one on a night train.
+The rest of the time you’ll travel by train or bus during the day.

-The Eastern Trooper is a great value option if you want to see some of Eastern Europe’s top cities on a budget – our 4 week option allows you to see them at a leisurely pace.
+The Bohemian Adventure is a great value option if you want to see some of Bohemian Europe’s top cities on a budget.
+One of our cheapest month-long Interrailing trips, our 4 week Bohemian Adventure allows you to take it all in at a leisurely pace.
 Each city has a great combination of nightlife, culture, and foodie treats to discover, plus you’ll end up by the Croatian coast at the end of your trip for some well-deserved chill-out time.

-On this route, you’ll get to take in the best of Eastern Europe essentials.
-Exploring amazing countries that were off-limits until quite recently in Europe’s history, this leisurely 4-week Eastern Europe interrailing trip covers a real mix of destinations from grand old cities to stunning Adriatic coastal towns.
+On this route, you’ll get to take in the best of Bohemian Europe essentials.
+Exploring amazing countries that were off-limits until quite recently in Europe’s history, this great value 4-week Bohemian Adventure Europe interrailing trip covers a real mix of destinations from grand old cities to stunning Adriatic coastal towns.
 If you have some more free time, why not spread the same destinations out over 5 weeks or more?

 Hit the ground running in bohemian Berlin, one of Europe’s most historically rich cities.
 With more incredible museums than you can shake a stick at, you’ll have plenty of the city’s history to explore!
 Wander around its streets and pass what was the border between Eastern and Western Europe before the Berlin Wall fell.
 Counter-balance the culture and history lessons with bar-hopping and partying at the city’s many clubs – from the edgy to the downright bizarre.
 If you’re lucky enough, you might even get into Berghain…